ilya-ilya/Advance_Wesnoth_Wars/README.md

 - *Updated* Ninja Wars!
 (Stealthy units) : Most of units will get melee back-stabs, poison arrows, diversion, skirmisher, be faster and invisible/ambushers in villages, forests, deep water, or everywhere at night.
 For funny PvP with fog-of-war focused on ambushes / hide&seek.

+- *New* Villages line of sight : Villages can have a line of sight for the owner side, with configurable distance.

 - *New* Recall cost of low level units : Choose the cost to recall units with chosen level or lower.
 Cost of higher level units remains unchanged.
 You can select free cost, 10, recruit cost + 1 or no changes.

-- *New* Villages line of sight : Villages can have a line of sight for the owner side, with configurable distance.
+- *New* Back to reserve : Allows you to send normal units back to the recall list with right click on keeps.
+Also set the cost for performing this action.

 - *New* Desertions : One unit desertion will occur per turn when a human player side has less gold than a value you can specify.